-'Poldark' returns for season 3 on PBS' MasterpieceCategory: Television
+'Poldark' returns for season 3 on PBS' MasterpieceCategory: Television and Streaming

 Poldark, the saga of the Poldark clan in Cornwall in the 18th century, returns Sunday, October 1, 2017 on PBS’ MASTERPIECE.
 Season 3 centers around the three prominent couples; Ross & Demelza Poldark, George & Elizabeth Warleggan, and Dwight & Caroline Enys.